 The Settings tab lists the basic settings on which the analysis is based.
-For market-system documents, these settings consist of the account settings, data input settings, and position sizing settings and rules.
-For portfolios, the settings include the portfolio starting account equity, the list of market systems comprising the portfolio, and the position sizing settings and rules currently in effect.
+For market-system documents, these settings consist of the account settings, data input settings, and position sizing settings and rules, as discussed in the Basic Settings, Input Data, and Position Sizing chapters.
+For portfolios, the settings include the portfolio starting account equity, the list of market systems comprising the portfolio, and the position sizing settings and rules currently in effect, as discussed in the Basic Settings chapter and in the Menus chapter, Portfolio Menu, Position Sizing command.